On Primes of Ordinary and Hodge-Witt Reduction: Primes of ordinary reductions

-This proves our proposition.
-Moreover the proof shows that we can assume after inverting some more primes, that the Hodge filtrations $F^jH^i_{\rm dR}({\mathcal X}, \O_S)$ are also locally free over $\O_S$, such that the sub-quotients are also locally free modules. \end{proof}
+\brem The proof of \Cref{fintor} also shows that we can assume after inverting some more primes, that the Hodge filtration terms $F^jH^i_{\rm dR}({\mathcal X}, \O_{K,S})$ are also locally free over $\O_{K,S}$, such that the sub-quotients are also locally free modules. \erem